Indifference pricing of pure endowments via BSDEs under partial information: Modeling framework

 \subsection{Available information and filtering}

-We assume that the insurance company observes prices of the assets negotiated on the markets, $S^1$ and $S^2$ (since the processes $\mu$ and $Y$ are directly observable) and the death time of the insured $\tau$, but it has not full information about the intensity mortality intensity $\lambda$, which depends on $Z$.
-Therefore, the available information to the insurer is given by $\widetilde\bG =\{\widetilde\G_t,\ t\in [0, T]\}$ where
+We assume that the insurance company observes prices of the assets negotiated on the markets, $S^1$ and $S^2$ and the death time of the insured $\tau$, but it has not full information about the intensity mortality intensity $\lambda$, which depends on $Z$.
+Therefore, the available information to the insurance company is given by $\widetilde\bG =\{\widetilde\G_t,\ t\in [0, T]\}$ where

 where $\widetilde \bF$ is defined in \eqref{ftilde}.
 Note that